Emirates to start Dubai-Athens-Newark flights, likely to irk US carriers

 The Obama Administration ultimately declined to take action against the Gulf carriers who are owned by governments of Middle East allies Qatar and the United Arab Emirates.

-U.S. airline lobby group Open & Fair Skies has said its optimistic the new administration of President Donald Trump would "enforce our trade agreements and fight for American jobs”.
+U.S. airline lobby group Open & Fair Skies has said it is optimistic the new administration of President Donald Trump would "enforce our trade agreements and fight for American jobs”.

 “We look forward to briefing President-elect Donald Trump and his new administration on the massive, unfair subsidies that the UAE and Qatar give to their state-owned Gulf carriers,” said Jill Zuckman, chief spokesperson for the Partnership for Open and Fair Skies, on Nov.
 9.